 Pro Tip: If these wireless cameras don’t fit the bill, we recommend reading our latest roundup of the highest-rated security cameras in the industry to find the right fit.

 As the home security industry has evolved over the years, we’ve really seen an explosion in demand for wireless cameras.
-This doesn’t surprise us; as mentioned, wireless cameras install easier than wired systems in most cases, since they rely on Internet rather than physical wires to work.
+This doesn’t surprise us; as mentioned, wireless cameras install easier than wired systems in most cases, since they rely on the Internet rather than physical wires to work.

 And as far as the connection itself, keep in mind that almost every camera we test these days has app-guided setups to connect the cameras to our Wi-Fi with very little work required on our end.
 We just need to enter our Wi-Fi credentials and wait a few minutes for the camera’s firmware to update.